 Choosing the exterior cladding material isn't the only decision homeowners need to make when selecting clad-wood replacement windows.
 Like all-wood windows, these products are built using a variety of woods, from basic pine to exotic species.
 Your décor and your other interior wood trim can point you in the right direction.
 Other options include energy-efficient glass, a variety of pane styles and inserts, and even hardware finishes.

 If aesthetics are not a concern, it's important to note that clad-wood is more expensive than vinyl, and the latest statistics say that if you sell your home, you might not recoup all of that cost difference.
-In the 2016 Cost vs. Value survey by Remodeling magazine, the cost and payback for various home remodeling projects are analyzed for different regions in the country, as well as nationally.
-Those projects include window replacement using mid-grade clad-wood (either aluminum or vinyl) and all-vinyl products.
-The payback for clad-wood is better in three regions -- the upper mid-west, the west south central, and the south east.
-But everywhere else, and nationally, vinyl holds a small edge.
+In the 2017 Cost vs. Value survey by Remodeling magazine, the cost and payback for various home remodeling projects are analyzed for different regions in the country, as well as nationally.
+Those projects include window replacement using aluminum clad-wood windows and all-vinyl windows with a simulated wood-grain interior finish.
+The latest numbers show that payback for wood can still be a bit higher in regions where older homes are prevalent, such as New England, where it leads vinyl by 72 percent to 64.2 percent.
+But in other regions, the payback for vinyl is competitive, if not better, and it holds a small edge nationally (73.9 percent to 73 percent for wood-clad).
 That's a change from just a few years ago, when the cost recouped favored wood clad in most regions.